 Pimientos de piquillo rellenos

 This bell pepper produced in Navarra has an intense red color and is small in size.
 They are creamy, somewhat sweet, and are usually stuffed with meat, cod, rice, shrimp salad, prawns, cheese, or other ingredients.

 Our Rating: Those of us who have tried them can assure you that they are a real delicacy, the question is: Do you like peppers?
 If your answer is yes, you just have to look for the filling you like the most and enjoy one of Spain’s traditional dishes.
 Our personal favorites are the ones filled with cod.

 Pisto is a recipe of humble origin that was prepared by farmworkers with vegetables that were in season, hence the existence of multiple recipes.

 This traditional Spanish dish consists of frying various vegetables in olive oil and adding a tomato-based sauce.
 It is usually accompanied by bread and fried eggs.

 Our Rating: Sauces made with vegetables are usually a good accompaniment to other meals.
 It’s also worth eating it with some bread, that’s what I do.

 Pulpo a la gallega

-Our Rating: This is a recipe that is definitely aimed at octopus lovers, which unfortunately is not my case.
+Our Rating: This is a recipe that is definitely aimed at octopus lovers, which, unfortunately, is not my case.
 However, Eduardos absolutely loves this dish.
 So if you are also an octopus or seafood lover, you have to try it without any doubt.
-And if you’ve never tried it, your trip to Spain a good time to start.
+And if you’ve never tried it, your trip to Spain is a good time to start.

 Rabo de toro